Schleswig-Holstein: Religion

 The region has been strongly Protestant since the time of the Protestant Reformation.
 It is proportionally the most Protestant of the sixteen modern states.
-In 2018, members of the Evangelical Church in Germany make up 44.6% of the population, while members of the Catholic Church comprise 6.1%.
+In 2018, members of the Protestant Church in Germany made up 44.6% of the population, while members of the Catholic Church comprised 6.1%.

 49.3% either adhere to other religions or disclaim any practising religious identity.